-Cameo 9 is arriving soon, with these changes:
+Cameo 9 was released in December 2019, with these changes:

 - A much simpler way of preparing and customising forms using a visual editor

 - A short-cut method for adding straightforward, one-off events

 - Styling all your forms with colour scheme and design variations